jeffreysorgen/golf-club-sensors/thoughtsandnotes.md

 ## Other Projects:
 _(Jot down ideas for other projects here)_
-- wind turbine ( Is the most popular product TinyML or IoT? )
-- **Golf Bag Robot** Attach servos and a wheel to my golf bag, and make it use Image Recognition to follow me around on the golf course.
-Hold the flag (use red/green _COLOR_) up, and it moves forward, to the side and it goes that way, hold it down and it stops. _GOOD PROJECT!_
 - **LED glasses** which display "HIGHLND" across them (**ORDERED!!**)
   - **Acquire** one of the mounts/PCB boards, and maybe later design PCB myself.
 Requires Adafruit _feather_ board.
 I imagine I'd document a project just like this _golf-sensors_ one, step by step.
 Fun to imagine Patreon or YouTube connections also.
 I like the idea of offering this to fans and artists.
 Should be very fun to do, with profit potential.
-  - **INCORPORATING _KWS_** for verbal commands!
+  - **INCORPORATE _KWS_** for verbal commands!
 Like, "highlnd" would display "HIGHLND" across the frame, and could do "party", "love", "hearts" (heart emojis), and with special design specs I could do ANY voice commands.
 Of course limited to device capacity.
 Maybe not for the _feather_ but another that includes a microphone and capacity for TinyML.
+- **Golf Bag Robot** Attach servos and a wheel to my golf bag, and make it use Image Recognition to follow me around on the golf course.
+Hold the flag up (or use red/green _COLOR_) and it moves forward, to the side and it goes that way, hold it down and it stops.
+  - _Color "flag" stick._ Round dots on the end of a stick.
+One end is Yellow, both sides.
+The other end is Green and Red, respectively, on opposite end of the stick.
+Holding the Green dot up and Yellow down, move forward.
+If Green is to the Side of the Yellow, then go that way!
+If Red dot is visible, then stop.
+If Yellow is above the Green, then straighten out and go fastest possible.
+- Wind turbine ( Is the most popular product TinyML or IoT? )
 - Continue recording _golf-swing-sensors_ progress in THIS repository